indrayam/nerd-notes/operating-system/install-macosCatalina.md

     ]
 ```

-After adding the packages you want to on Package Control.sublime-settings, just restart Sublime Text and the Package Control will start installing those packages.
+After adding the packages you want to Package Control.sublime-settings, just restart Sublime Text and the Package Control will start installing those packages.
 Open console window (`Ctrl+^`) immediately after restart to see activities.

 - Copy the Sublime Text 3 settings from this [gist](https://gist.github.com/indrayam/41fc917003231f528765406cdca6aab3)
 - Copy the latest `Projects` folder from your existing Mac's Sublime Text (`Browse Packages | User`) or get it from `Dropbox | workspace | macos-setup | Sublime-Text`